By Adam Stromme

 By almost every barometer, from ideological polarization in Congress to voter turnout, something is desperately out of whack with American politics.

 But before we get too far ahead of ourselves, it’s important to set up the way the political game usually works.
 Keying in the insight of Hanna, the famous political scientist Thomas Ferguson lays out the Investment Theory of Party Competition, and its insights have historically proven remarkably effective.
-The intuition at its core is very simple; if you want to know how a politician is going to act, look at who their backers are, how much they have pledged, and what their interests are.
+The intuition at its core is very simple: if you want to know how a politician is going to act, look at who their backers are, how much they have pledged, and what their interests are.
 There are websites and applications where one can do this with very little work, and it does wonders to explaining why certain legislators enter the fray on specific issues.

 But one should be wary of remembering the other side of this electoral coin.
-On the opposite, much less flattering side, it hold central the intuition that investors in the American electoral process are in effect vetting to control the State in order to generate a return through legislative reform.
+On the opposite, much less flattering side, it holds central the intuition that investors in the American electoral process are in effect vetting to control the State in order to generate a return through legislative reform.
 Its that simple, and for much of American history, from the days of Hanna to today, an effective model for describing how the prevalence of electoral considerations increasingly dominate Congressional ones.

 The sheer insanity of 2016 has lain bare a problem for this profit motive approach to government.